aravezskinteeth/coteditor/README.md

 ## Usage

-1. Clone this repository locally
+1. Clone this repository locally or just downlaoad your favorite flavor from the Releases's section.
    ```shell
    git clone https://github.com/aravezskinteeth/coteditor.git
    ```